Finding the True Frequent Itemsets: Previous work

 \citet{GionisMMT07} present a method to create random datasets that can act as samples from a distribution satisfying an assumed generative model.
 The main idea is to swap items in a given dataset while keeping the length of the transactions and the sum over the columns constant.
 This method is only applicable if one can actually derive a procedure to perform the swapping in such a way that the generated datasets are indeed random samples from the assumed distribution.
-For the problem we are interested in such a procedure is not available.
-Considering the same generative model, \citet{Hanhijarvi11} presents a direct adjustment method to bound the FWER while taking into consideration the actual number of hypotheses to be tested.
+For the problem we are interested in there such procedure is not available.
+Considering the same generative model, \citet{Hanhijarvi11} presents a direct adjustment method to bound the probability of false discoveries by taking into consideration the actual number of hypotheses to be tested.

 \citet{Webb07} proposes the use of established statistical techniques to control the probability of false discoveries.